gabriel-logan/Gerador-CPF-e-CNPJ-valido/packages/typescript/README_EN.md

 ## How to Use

-After installing the package, you can use it in your JavaScript project:
+After installing the package, you can use it in your JavaScript/TypeScript project:

 ### ES Modules